 Product Design and fundraising

 We knew that before Unlocked proceeded with fundraising, it would be a good idea to prototype the tool.
-That's why on one hand we prepared an information architecture and next prototyped user interface to manage the brief (from the owner's or venue manager's side) and on the other hand, we prepared a visualization of how the ready brief could look like on the venue's website.
+That's why on one hand we prepared information architecture and prototyped the user interface to manage the brief (from the owner's or venue manager's side) and on the other hand, we prepared a visualization of what the ready brief could look like on the venue's website.